About the Awards

-This annual list of Storylines Notable Books ensures that children, whanau, teachers, librarians and the public are all made aware of the large range of high quality New Zealand books being published.
+This annual lists of Storylines Notable Books ensures that children, whanau, teachers, librarians and the public are all made aware of the large range of high quality New Zealand books being published.

 Books are categorised as: Picture Book, Junior Fiction, Young Adult, Non-fiction and Te Reo Māori.
 There are up to ten awards in each category.

 Storylines Notable Books are selected by expert panels in each category.
-These panels include children’s and YA librarians, authors, illustrators, teachers, academics and whanau; several members have served as judges for the previous AIM, New Zealand Post and LIANZA Book Awards.
+These panels include children’s and YA librarians, authors, illustrators, teachers, academics and whanau; several members have served as judges for the previous New Zealand Book Trust, AIM, New Zealand Post and LIANZA Book Awards.

-From 2020, the Storylines Notable Book Awards are being presented at Storylines' annual event in November at which the Storylines Better Gilderdale Award for services to children's literature is also presented.
+From 2020, the Storylines Notable Book Awards are presented at Storylines' annual event in November at which the Storylines Better Gilderdale Award for services to children's literature is also presented.
 (Until 2020 they were presented at the annual Storylines Margaret Mahy National Awards Day each April.)
-Details for the 2020 event will be announced as soon as possible - watch the website and Storylines' monthly newsletters.
+Details for the 2021 event will be announced as soon as possible - watch the website and Storylines' monthly newsletters.

 Storylines invites submissions to the Storylines Notable Book Awards 2021.

-While entries do not close until 31 August 2021, we encourage you to submit titles already published from 1 January 2020, and other titles as they are published.
+Entries closeat 5pm on 31 August 2021.
+We encourage you to submit titles as they are published.
 With the change of timing for Storylines Notable Book Awards, the 2021 Awards cover an 18-month period for this year only, for books published between 1 January 2020 and 31 July 2021.